 Misdemeanor crimes are less serious than a felony offense.
 A misdemeanor can be a “simple misdemeanor” (sometimes called a “regular” misdemeanor) or a more serious “gross misdemeanor.”

-According to the Revised Code of Washington (RCW), a simple misdemeanor can carry a maximum penalty of up to 90 days in jail and a fine of up to $1,000.
+According to the Revised Code of Washington (RCW), a simple misdemeanor can carry a a fine of up to $1,000 and a maximum penalty of up to 90 days in jail.
 An example of a simple misdemeanor is a case involving a charge of disorderly conduct or shoplifting.

-A gross misdemeanor carries a more serious maximum penalty of up to one year in jail and up to $5,000 in fines.
-A violation of a protection order or a first offense driving under the influence case are examples of crimes that can be charged as a gross misdemeanor.
+A gross misdemeanor carries a more serious maximum penalty of up to $5,000 in fines and up to one year in jail.
+A violation of an order of protection or a first-time offense driving while under the influence case are examples of crimes that can be charged as a gross misdemeanor.

 What Are the Different Types of Felonies?